Introduction

 The implementation guide is organized into the following sections:

-Home - includes general background information about the Remote Clinical Monitoring (RCM) program, and this implementation guide.
+Summary - includes general background information about the project and a summary of all APIs available in this project.

 Terminology - provides a full list of terminology artifacts used in this implementation guide with a terminology updates subsection.